The ants eating your house

 How can you tell if you have carpenter ants?

 - Sawdust or “frass” piles being kicked out of a wall or ceiling – this is from the ants excavating living space out of the wood in your home.
+The frass is made up of small ant parts and other debris they clear out of their living space.

 - Winged reproductive ants flying inside your home in the springtime.